tlyakhov/gofoom/README.md

 * [/components](/components/) - the  engine models and interfaces.
 As a general rule, code that changes model state based on another model belongs in [/controllers](/controllers/) rather than here.
+  * [/behaviors](/components/behaviors/) - these modify how other components
+    behave (for example, adding some movement logic to a Body)
+  * [/core](/components/core/) - The simplest components like sectors, bodies,
+    and lights.
+  * [/materials](/components/materials/) - shaders, textures that affect the look of world geometry and bodies.
+  * [/sectors](/components/sectors/) - these modify the behavior of basic
+    sectors (e.g. underwater, doors, etc...)
 * [/data](/data/) - a bunch of test data.
 * [/editor](/editor/) - all the code for the world editor.
 * [/game](/game/) - the game executable.